unbornchikken/NOOOCL/README.md

 I converted this OpenCL tutorial's C++ code to JavaScript: [OAK RIDGE - OpenCL Vector Addition](https://www.olcf.ornl.gov/tutorials/opencl-vector-addition/).

 You can find the example [there](https://github.com/unbornchikken/NOOOCL/tree/master/examples/vector-addition).

+### Vector Addition ES6

+Slightly modified version of the above Vector Addition example to demonstrate how promise based asynchronous code can look in recent version of JavaScript (like synchronous code).